 Perhaps most notably the Trust has provided core funding for each of the exhibitions of the Folkestone Triennial, which have taken place every three years since 2008.
 Folkestone Triennial is an innovative art exhibition commissioned and managed by the Creative Foundation, an independent arts and regeneration charity that is spearheading the development of Folkestone’s Creative Quarter.
 This process has been enabled largely by the Roger De Haan Charitable Trust which has provided significant funds to acquire and refurbish formerly dilapidated buildings in the old town area.

 The Folkestone Triennial invites selected artists to develop works for Folkestone’s streets, squares, beaches and historic buildings, creating a cutting-edge contemporary art exhibition in spaces that are open and accessible to the public.
 Each exhibition includes both temporary works, which remain for the duration of the show, and a number of permanent pieces, so that over a period of time Folkestone acquires a collection of high calibre contemporary art.

-The Folkestone Triennial is managed by the independent arts charity The Creative Foundation, and is an integral part of the steps that are being taken to establish Folkestone as a major creative centre.
 Many of the commissions for each Triennial exhibition are retained in the town as part of a permanent collection of contemporary art in public places, also managed by the Creative Foundation, under the banner “Folkestone Artworks”.

 For more information please visit the Triennial official website www.folkestonetriennial.org.uk or the Folkestone Artworks website www,folkestoneartworks.co.uk.